 This time around, we examine how even the most reliable news sources and documentary makers skew the facts or present half-truths when reporting — often unintentionally — we just don’t notice it unless it happens to be about something with which we’re already familiar.
 It’s a reminder to always consider multiple sources if we want to be truly informed on any subject.

 Let’s get to it!

 - We all get news from somewhere.
 But how do we know our sources are reputable?

 - The truth is, even with the best of intentions, every journalist gets it wrong sometimes — because nobody’s an expert at everything.

 - Chances are pretty good you’ve been aghast at poor media coverage of a subject in which you consider yourself well informed — at least once in the entire time you’ve been consuming news and documentaries.

 - Watch a media production by a news agency or a journalist about a subject in which you are an expert.
 Take note of the gaps in the coverage.

 - We tend to notice such gaps when we have a good grasp on the subject itself; consider the stories about things we know very little about and understand that there are probably just as many gaps — before getting riled up, outraged, or moved to action without weighing separate sources on the subject.

-- To learn more about social dynamics and productivity hacks, take the Art of Charm Challenge by clicking here, or text CHARMED to 33444.
+- To learn more about social dynamics and productivity hacks, take the Art of Charm Challenge by clicking here, or text AOC to 38470.

 - Also be sure to check out our Social Capital Intensive here!